vinithreddyvarala/tclworkshop_vsdsynth/README.md

 + Converted sdc format file into the corresponding .timing file
 + Created .config file and passed it to the `OpenTimer` tool and generated .results file
 + Extracted the desired contents from the .results file
-+ Tabulated the contents in the format specified.
++ Tabulated the contents in the format specified (QoR).

 ## DAY1